 - Online/distance studies courses appear as part of your regular workload during the Fall/Winter session

 - Appointment times will be posted in Student Centre (look for Enrolment Dates) a day or two before registration begins for students going into each of Years 2, 3 and 4.
 Your appointment time represents the first time you can access the online registration system.
 Don't worry that your enrolment window ends on July 19 at midnight.
-All students will have another enrolment appointment for 9:30 a.m. on July 20, when priorities lift (and reserved spaces in basic medical science courses become available for other students).
+All students will have another enrolment date/time for July 20, when priorities lift (and reserved spaces in basic medical science courses become available for other students).

 - If you are looking only at the requirements for your degree, there is no regulation about the number of courses you have to take each year at a certain level.

 - When completing a BMSc degree (either honors or non-honors degree), you must have credit for 13.0 senior courses (senior = 2000 and above).
 Although you can take/hold credit for more than 7.0 first-year courses, a maximum of 7.0 first-year courses can be counted toward a BMSc degree.

 - There is no requirement that a certain number of courses in Years 3 and 4 be at the 3000- or 4000-level for a BMSc degree.
 You must complete the required 3000- and 4000-level courses in your module but, beyond that, you don't have to take more courses at the 3000- or 4000-level to satisfy your BMSc degree requirements.